WowzaMediaSystems/gocoder-sdk-samples-android/README.md

 - CameraActivity.java, which uses the SDK to capture and broadcast video using the device's internal cameras,
 - InfoActivity.java, which uses the SDK's version and device interrogation APIs to list detailed information about the SDK and the mobile device, and
-- MP4BroadcastActivity.java, which uses **WZBroadcast**, **WZBroadcastAPI**, and related classes and interfaces to broadcast frames from a local MP4 file.
+- MP4BroadcastActivity.java, which uses **WOWZBroadcast**, **WOWZBroadcastAPI**, and related classes and interfaces to broadcast frames from a local MP4 file.

 ## More Resources
 * [GoCoder SDK Technical Articles](https://www.wowza.com/docs/wowza-gocoder-sdk)